Khayyam Mirzazade

 Khayyam Hadi oglu Mirzazade (Xəyyam Hadı oğlu Mirzəzadə; 5 October 1935 – 30 July 2018) was an Azerbaijani composer and professor.

 Biography

 Khayyam Mirzazade was born on October 5, 1935, in Baku.
-In 1957, he graduated from Azerbaijan State Conservatoire.
-From 1957, he taught at Azerbaijan State Conservatoire.
-From 1969 to 1983, he was a manager of composition cathedra at Azerbaijan State Conservatoire.
+In 1957, he graduated from Azerbaijan State Conservatoire and from 1957, he taught at Azerbaijan State Conservatoire.
+From 1969 to 1983, he was the manager of composition cathedra at Azerbaijan State Conservatoire.
 Khayyam Mirzazade is the author of symphonic and chamber compositions, music to drama spectacles and movies and lyric songs.

 On October 7, 2000, he was awarded with Shohrat Order by the President of Azerbaijan.